Family days out at Winchester City Mill

 Flour milling demonstrations

-Every weekend, and midweek during school holidays and summer months, we use medieval technology to produce fresh wholemeal flour.
+Every weekend, and midweek during school holidays, we use medieval technology to produce fresh wholemeal flour.
 Visit on a milling day and see our team of volunteer millers in action.
 They harness the power of the River Itchen to turn waterwheels, gears and millstones to produce our traditional stoneground flour.

 Treat loved ones or celebrate special days, like Mother’s Day, Easter Sunday and Christmas with our regular baking demonstrations.
 Each one is seasonally themed to show how our freshly milled wholemeal flour can be combined with a variety of local produce.
 Chat to the bakers, try their recipes and ask them any questions you have.
 Before you leave, pick up one of our recipe cards, buy a bag of flour and get baking as soon as you get home.